P. V. Midhun Reddy: Electoral performance

 He won the 2014 Indian general election on former Union Minister Daggubati Purandeswari of BJP being a YSR Congress Party candidate.
-In 2019, P. V. Mithun Reddy contested the 2019 Indian general elections from the Rajampet Lok Sabha constituency on YSR Congress Party ticket and won with a thumping majority of 268,284 votes against his closest rival D. K. Satya Prabha of Telugu Desam Party.
+In 2019, P. V. Mithun Reddy contested the 2019 Indian general elections from the Rajampet Lok Sabha constituency on YSR Congress Party ticket and won with a thumping majority of 268,284 votes against his closest rival D. K. Satya Prabha of the Telugu Desam Party.
+He won re-election in 2024 against former Andhra Pradesh Chief Minister Kiran Kumar Reddy of the Bharatiya Janata Party by a margin of 76,000 votes.

 First term 2014–2018

-He began his first term as a Member of Parliament on 18 May 2014 and term ended at 20 June 2018.
+He began his first term as a Member of Parliament on 18 May 2014, and term ended at 20 June 2018.
 His individual attendance at the Parliament was 53%.

 Second term 2019–2024

 He began second term as a Member of Parliament from May 2019.

 Personal details

 He is the son of a former minister of United Andhra Pradesh, Peddireddy Ramachandra Reddy, who is now serving as a Member of Legislative Assembly of Punganur and has taken oath as the cabinet minister for Panchayati Raj & Rural Development, Mining & Geology on 8 June 2019 of Andhra Pradesh.
 His paternal uncle P. Dwarakanath Reddy was elected to Andhra Pradesh Legislative Assembly from Thamballapalle in 2019 with highest majority in the Chittoor district.
-His total assets are ₹ 665.1 million as per his assets declaration in Election Affidavit 2019.
+His total assets are ₹ 665.1 million as per his asset's declaration in Election Affidavit 2019.